Skip to main content

 lightbulb Note: These are simplified estimates.
 For detailed tariff inputs and advanced calculations, use the full Photonik app.

-A 3.2 kW solar installation in Andhra Pradesh typically produces 14.6 kWh per day on average, with seasonal output ranging between 4.10 kWh/kW/day (December) and 4.90 kWh/kW/day (September).
+A 3.2 kW system in Andhra Pradesh generates approximately 14.6 kWh daily on average, with seasonal variation from 4.10 kWh/kW/day in December to 4.90 kWh/kW/day in September.

 1 kW 20 kW